Legal

 - Contractual necessity — where processing is necessary to perform a contract with you

-- Legal obligation — where we are required by law to retain certain records
+- Legal obligation — where I am required by law to retain certain records

-We retain enquiry data (contact form submissions and related correspondence) for up to 3 years from the date of last contact, unless a contractual relationship is established, in which case we retain records for 7 years in accordance with HMRC requirements.
+I retain enquiry data (contact form submissions and related correspondence) for up to 3 years from the date of last contact, unless a contractual relationship is established, in which case I retain records for 7 years in accordance with HMRC requirements.

 You may request deletion of your data at any time.
 See Section 8 for your rights.

-6. How We Store and Protect Your Data
+6. How I Store and Protect Your Data

 Contact form submissions are processed via Resend (an email delivery service) and delivered to a secure email inbox.
-We do not store form data in a database unless you become a client.
+I do not store form data in a database unless you become a client.

 - HTTPS encryption on all web traffic